-Throughout our almost 30-year history, we’ve packed everything from small pieces of medical tech to gigantic printing presses and factory machinery to military equipment and even musical instruments (it’s been a while since somebody asked us to create a ‘lute’ crate).
+Throughout the history of IES, we’ve packed everything from small pieces of medical tech to gigantic printing presses, factory machinery, military equipment and even musical instruments (it’s been a while since somebody asked us to create a ‘lute’ crate).
 It’s all about taking into account the dimensions of the equipment, how delicate it is and how it will be travelling.

-One particularly problematic pack that comes to mind is the press machines we needed to ship from Bristol to Ohio for SOLUT!.
+One particularly problematic pack that comes to mind is the press machines we needed to ship from Bristol to Ohio for SOLUT! machine export.
 That was 14 tonnes’ worth of gear and there was a large and heavy external framework attached to them too, so we’re not just talking about weight, but dimensions as well.

 There is even the potential to go further.
-The ‘clean room’ machinery we packed last year, for example, used three vacuum bags (two poly bags inside the room itself and one foil moisture barrier bag on the exterior) to keep it 100% moisture-free and so it would arrive at its destination in exactly the same condition as it left.
-For Hayles & Howe, meanwhile, we were asked to pack 300 metres of ornate plaster to be shipped to Dubai.
+The clean room machinery we packed last year, for example, used three vacuum bags (two poly bags inside the room itself and one foil moisture barrier bag on the exterior) to keep it 100 per cent moisture-free and so it would arrive at its destination in exactly the same condition as it left.
+For Hayles & Howe, meanwhile, we were asked to pack 300 metres of ornate plaster for shipment to Dubai.
 It really is a job that keeps you on your toes and we always relish the opportunity to face a new challenge.

 Breaking down the build

 In our decades of operation, we’ve packed everything from vintage motorbikes and cars to decompression tanks and even a mini-sub.
 There is no limit to what we can achieve with the right tools, the right frame of mind and the right team behind us.